Today's Articles

 The date was March 10, 1748, an anniversary he marked for the rest of his life.
 From that point on, he avoided profanity, gambling, and drinking.
 Although he continued to work in the slave trade, he gained sympathy for the slaves during his time in Africa.
 He later said that his true conversion did not happen until later: "I cannot consider myself to have been a believer in the full sense of the word until a considerable time afterward."
 Newton returned in 1748 to Liverpool, a major port for the Triangle Trade.
 Partly due to the influence of his father's friend Joseph Manesty, he obtained a position as the first mate aboard the slave ship Brownlow, bound for the West Indies via the coast of Guinea.

 Newton continued to work in the slave trade.
 After his return to England in 1750, he made voyages as captain of the slave ships Duke of Argyle and African.
 After suffering a severe stroke in 1754, he gave up seafaring while continuing to invest in Manesty's slaving operations.
-In 1780 Newton moved to the City of London as rector of St Mary Woolnoth Church, where he contributed to the work of the Committee for the Abolition of the Slave Trade, formed in 1787.
+In 1780, Newton moved to the City of London as rector of St Mary Woolnoth Church, where he contributed to the work of the Committee for the Abolition of the Slave Trade, which was formed in 1787.
 During this time, he wrote Thoughts Upon the African Slave Trade.
 In it, he states, "So much light has been thrown upon the subject, by many able pens; and so many respectable persons have already engaged to use their utmost influence, for the suppression of a traffic, which contradicts the feelings of humanity; that it is hoped, this stain of our National character will soon be wiped out."

 In 1788, 34 years after he had retired from the slave trade, Newton broke a long silence on the subject by publishing a forceful pamphlet, Thoughts Upon the Slave Trade, in which he described the horrific conditions of the slave ships during the Middle Passage.
 He apologized for "a confession, which ... comes too late ...
 It will always be a subject of humiliating reflection to me, that I was once an active instrument in a business at which my heart now shudders."
 He had copies sent to every MP, and the pamphlet sold so well that it swiftly required reprinting.

 Newton became an ally of William Wilberforce, leader of the Parliamentary campaign to abolish the African slave trade.
 Newton came to believe that during the first five of his nine years as a slave trader, he had not been a Christian in the full sense of the term.
-In 1763 he wrote: "I was greatly deficient in many respects ...
+In 1763, he wrote: "I was greatly deficient in many respects ...
 I cannot consider myself to have been a believer in the full sense of the word, until a considerable time afterward."
-In 1767 William Cowper, the poet moved to Olney.
+In 1767, William Cowper, the poet, moved to Olney.
 He worshipped in Newton's church and collaborated with the priest on a volume of hymns published as Olney Hymns in 1779.

 This work had a great influence on English hymnology.
 The volume included Newton's well-known hymns: "Glorious Things of Thee Are Spoken," "How Sweet the Name of Jesus Sounds!"
 "Let Us Love, and Sing, and Wonder," "Come, My Soul, Thy Suit Prepare," "Approach, My Soul, the Mercy-seat" and "Faith's Review and Expectation," which has come to be known by its opening phrase, "Amazing Grace."
 Newton lived to see the British Empire’s abolition of the African slave trade in 1807, just months before his death on December 21, 1807.